EIEC 261 / EU Regulation

 Submission, escalation, and payment

-Aer Lingus payouts are typically processed within 5–7 business days of approval.
+Aer Lingus payouts are typically processed within a few business days of approval.
 Aer Lingus generally pays via bank transfer rather than travel vouchers.

 Timeline: 4–6 weeks typical · 2–3 months via IAA ADR